 Breastfeeding May Help Build a Better Bite

 Still, this doesn’t mean your exclusively breastfed baby won’t need braces someday.
 Other factors, including genetics, pacifier use, and thumbsucking, affect alignment.
-“Every baby, every child is different.
-This [study] sounds promising but this doesn’t mean a child’s teeth will be perfect,” says Dr. Ruchi Sahota, mother and American Dental Association spokesperson.
+“Every baby, every child is different,” says Dr. Ruchi Sahota, mother and American Dental Association spokesperson.
 “The best thing for mom to do is to take the child to the dentist and make sure the dentist is able to monitor eruption, that baby teeth are coming out at the right time and permanent teeth are coming in at the right time.”

 You Don’t Have to Wean When Your Baby Gets Teeth